reMarkable/envconfig/README.md

    value (not just the presence of the variable).
 This also means that default values will override empty environment variables.
 5. Byte slices expects environment variable values to be Base64 encoded.
+6. Values for map types are semicolon-separated, not comma-separated.
+The rationale for this is this enables us to use maps containing slices.

 ```Go
 import "github.com/reMarkable/envconfig"